 I also noticed how youngsters are teaming brightly coloured shirts with their Veshti and some are going as far as to wear shirts in Indian traditional prints like Ikat and Block Prints along with it.
 Teamed it with a smart pair of sunglasses and traditional footwear and the entire look is sure to get them more than a second glance.

-I have gifted sets of Veshti Sattai to many male members of the North Indian side of my family and they proudly sport it on festive occasions
+I have gifted sets of Veshti Sattai to many male members of the North Indian side of my family and they proudly sport them on festive occasions

 After all, a festival does not seem like a festival without traditions, good food and the right dressing, does it?